raacampbell/two-photon-toolbox/README.md

 * Every effort has been made to ensure that all analyses are reasonable, correct, and bug free.
 If you find mistakes **you must contact me**.
 I can't fix things if I don't know about them.

-* The fact that this code is not available on the web is deliberate. *Do not pass it on to third parties without permission.* If a third party would like this Toolbox, please ask them to contact me.
+* The fact that this code is not available on the web is deliberate. *Do not pass it on to third parties without permission.* If a third party would like this Toolbox, please ask them to contact (currently) git[a]raacampbell.

 ** Warning **